-Let’s say you’re running ServiceNow in your organisation and you have been set the challenge of creating a functional connection between ServiceNow and a number of smaller applications.
-You’ve done a bit of Googling and looked at a few bits of ServiceNow documentation, and you’ve come across eBonding as possible solution.
+Let’s say you’re running ServiceNow in your organization and have been given the challenge of creating a functional connection between ServiceNow and a number of smaller applications.
+You’ve done some Googling and looked at a few pieces of ServiceNow documentation, and you’ve come across eBonding as possible solution.

-Either way, this method of integration is on the cards.
-However, you can see it might have limitations and you are trying to work out what can be done to mitigate the various weaknesses.
-Then ultimately ensure that the future of your software and service ecosystem is running into any major risks.
+Either way, this method of service integration is on the cards.
+However, you can see it might have limitations and you're trying to work out what can be done to mitigate the various weaknesses.
+Then, ultimately ensure that the future of your software and service ecosystem is running into any major risks.

 Like many integration solutions, eBonding allows you to pass data between two pieces of software.
 It’s a particularly popular solution for ServiceNow users, where by you create a bi-directional integration between ServiceNow and another application.